AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/1_Core/req_set.rst

 All the other SC-related sections rely on this group.

-To ensure coverage of all the relevant language constructs, we decompose the material further based on the organization of the Language Reference Manual:
+To ensure coverage of all the relevant language constructs, we decompose the material further based on the organization of the Ada Language Reference Manual (Ada LRM), commonly designated as the Ada Reference Manual, or *ARM*:

 .. qmlink:: SubsetIndexTable